Safe Harbor (Generally) - Explained

 Safe Harbor 401K Plans

 Safe harbor 401k plans are used by businesses who are compliant with the rules and regulations of the Internal Revenue Service.
 The Small Business Job Protection Act of 1996 established safe harbor 401k plans.
-These are forms of retirement accounts for employees that help them reduce or avoid annual compliance tests with the IRS. also, safe harbor 401k plans provide a simpler alternative for meeting certain discrimination requiremners, simplified products were provided by these plans.
+These are forms of retirement accounts for employees that help them reduce or avoid annual compliance tests with the IRS. also, safe harbor 401k plans provide a simpler alternative for meeting certain discrimination requirements, simplified products were provided by these plans.

 Safe Harbor Accounting Method to Simplify Tax Returns

 Oftentimes, businesses use the safe harbor accounting method to reduce their tax obligations.
 For instance, the IRS expects all remodels to be treated as capitalized improvements which they pay over a period of time.
-Using safe harbor, a business can remodel its facilities only to claim expenses spent on the remodelling as repair costs which will be deducted from the annual business expenses.
+Using safe harbor, a business can remodel its facilities only to claim expenses spent on the remodeling as repair costs which will be deducted from the annual business expenses.
 The safe harbor created by the IRS can help eligible businesses choose where their remodeling costs fall in, whether capitalized or improvement category.